 Kelly received an Illinois Mothers Against Drunk Driving Hero Award and received an award from the Southern Illinois Law Enforcement Commission and Southern Illinois Police Chief's Association for his efforts at fighting crime.
 Kelly comes from a family of law enforcement and military service.
 Kelly is a member of the Illinois State Police Command Officers Association, the International Association of Chiefs of Police, and the IACP Homeland Security Committee.
 Kelly was also selected to be part of FBI NEI 44.
 He is married to an oncology nurse and has two sons.

 - First Deputy Director Matthew Davis

 In 2006, FDD Davis was promoted to Sergeant.
-He was later promoted to the rank of Master Sergeant in 2008 and was assigned to District 11 Patrol.
-He was later assigned as a Field Supervisor for Crime Scene Services Command.
-In 2011, he transferred to Springfield and served as the Chief of Staff for the Division of Forensic Services.
-In 2012 he was promoted to Lieutenant and became the statewide commander of the Crime Scene Services Command.
-In 2013 he was appointed to Lieutenant Colonel in the Division of Administration.
+He was later promoted to the rank of Master Sergeant in 2008 and transferred to supervisory patrol duties in the metropolitan East St. Louis area.
+In 2010, he was assigned to field supervisory duties in the Crime Scene Services Command.
+In 2012 he was promoted to Lieutenant and became the Statewide Commander of the Crime Scene Services Command.
+In 2013 he was appointed to Lieutenant Colonel in the Division of Administration and oversaw the launch of Firearm Concealed Carry Licensing in Illinois.
 In 2014, he was promoted to Captain.
-In 2015, he returned to the Division of Forensics Services to again serve as the commander of the Crime Scene Services Command.
+In 2015, he returned to again serve as the Commander of the Crime Scene Services Command.
 In 2018, he was appointed to Lieutenant Colonel in the Division of Forensic Services.
-Most recently in February of 2019, he was appointed to serve as the First Deputy Director.
+In February of 2019, he was appointed by Director Brendan Kelly to serve as the First Deputy Director.

 - Lieutenant Colonel Rebecca Hooks